 Why was I charged a late registration fee?

 A $100.00 late registration fee will be charged to any student who has not started the registration process by:

 UNDERGRADUATES - last day of Spring term classes.

-FULL-TIME GRADUATE (including certified full-time) - first day of business in July.
+FULL-TIME GRADUATE (including certified full-time) - August 1.